-List of Career Clusters available to students in high schools.
-If students at that school have access to a Career Center offering a Career Cluster, that cluster shall be included for the high school with the percentage of students in the fouryear graduation cohort (see INDICATOR: Graduation Rate for a detailed definition of the graduation cohort) who earned a credential within that cluster.
-If a cluster is offered for which no students received a credential, then that cluster is to be listed showing "0.0%".
 The total number of industry credentials or certifications earned by students at the high school during the reported school year within the career clusters displayed.
-If a cluster is not offered available to students enrolled at the high school, that cluster may either not be (a) listed showing that 0 students earned a credential in that career clusters (b) or be-listed showing an em dash (i.e., "-") to indicate that the cluster was not offered, or (c) not listed.
+If a cluster is not available to students enrolled at the high school, that cluster may either be (a) listed showing that 0 students earned a credential in that career cluster, (b) listed showing an em dash (i.e., "-") to indicate that the cluster was not offered, or (c) not listed.
 Current career clusters can be found at https://ed.sc.gov/instruction/career-and-technical-education/programs-and-courses/career-clusters/.